Shishirr11/ai201-project3-takemeter/README.md

 ## 🤖 AI Usage

-- Used AI to generate Reddit-style physics dataset
 - Used AI to design classification prompts for Groq
 - Used AI to analyze misclassified examples and identify patterns
 - Manually verified and corrected dataset and labels